Russian Olympic Committee: 2017–19

+2020–present

-On 19 February 2021, it was announced that Russia would compete under the acronym "ROC", after the name of the Russian Olympic Committee.
-On aftermatch, the IOC announced that the Russian national flag would be substituted by the flag of the Russian Olympic Committee.
-It would also be allowed to use team uniforms featuring the logo of the Russian Olympic Committee, or the acronym "ROC" would be added.
+On 19 February 2021, the IOC announced that Russia would compete under the acronym "ROC", after the name of the Russian Olympic Committee.
+It would be disallowed to use team uniforms bearing the words "Russian Olympic Committee" or any mention of the word "Russian".
+The Russian national flag would be substituted by the flag of the Russian Olympic Committee.

 On 15 April 2021, the uniforms for the Russian Olympic Committee athletes were unveiled, featuring the colours of the Russian flag.
 On 22 April 2021, the replacement for Russia's anthem was approved by the IOC, after an earlier choice of the patriotic Russian war song "Katyusha" was rejected.
 A fragment of Pyotr Tchaikovsky's Piano Concerto No. 1 is used.

+In September 2022, ROC president Stanislav Pozdnyakov urged Russian athletes to fight for Russia in its invasion of Ukraine, saying the athletes should feel honored to do so.
+He said: "From the point of view of the Russian Olympic Committee, we, being citizens of the country, consider service to the motherland is an honourable duty and an honourable duty of every citizen, including members of national teams."
+That month, Olympic synchronised swimming champion Anastasia Davydova quit her job as ROC secretary general in protest of the invasion, and fled to Dubai.
+In April 2023, Pozdnyakov expressed surprise that there was talk of Russian athletes losing motivation during their continued ineligibility to compete in major international events, as a result of the invasion.